tips

 Your passport must:

-Example: If your trip ends on July 15, your passport must be valid until at least October 15.
-If your passport was issued on January 1, 2015, it expires for Schengen entry purposes on January 1, 2025, regardless of its actual expiry date.
+For example, if your trip ends on July 15, your passport must be valid until at least October 15.
+If your passport was issued on January 1, 2015, it expired for Schengen entry purposes on January 1, 2025, regardless of its actual expiry date.

 We recommend having at least 6 months of passport validity when travelling internationally.
 This gives you flexibility if plans change and avoids issues with airlines or connecting countries.

 Even visa-free travellers can be asked to show documents at the border.
-Prepare:
+Prepare the following:

-• Return or onward ticket out of Schengen Area
+• Return or onward ticket out of the Schengen Area

 • Proof of accommodation (hotel booking, Airbnb confirmation, letter from host)